 Night terrors are more likely to happen if your child is not getting enough sleep.

 - a change in your child’s routine - for example, when they give up a nap or start pre-school

 - an irregular sleep schedule (going to bed and getting up at different times each day)

-- sleeping somewhere different, like a grandparent's home, or noisy
+- sleeping somewhere different, such as a grandparent's home, or somewhere noisy

 - a fever or illness